Hands That Dig, Hands That Feed:

 RESPONSIBLE SOURCING AND COLOURED GEMSTONE MINING

-One analysis of surveys and interviews with artisanal mining groups and buyers of artisanal-produced gold completed by TDI Sustainability, a specialist management consultancy, explains that this is partly because of a mismatch of incentives.
-Artisanal operators are incentivised by the prospect of improving their businesses and income, while downstream users of corporate standards are driven by the need to protect reputation, to secure supply and to bolster their corporate social responsibility strategies.
+One analysis of surveys and interviews with artisanal mining groups and buyers of artisan produced gold explains this is partly because of a mismatch of incentives.62A discussion on the inclusion of small gold producers in voluntary supply-chain initiatives and standards.
+TDi Sustainability, the Responsible Jewellery Council and the Swiss Better Gold Association.
+July 2016.
+Artisanal operators are incentivised by the prospect of improving their businesses and income – of which there is no guarantee – while downstream users of corporate standards are driven by the need to protect reputation, to secure supply and to bolster their corporate social responsibility strategies.

 An alternate framework of responsibility more suited to the scale and circumstances of producers in the coloured gemstone sector – one that focuses not only on social and environmental aspects – is required, and initiatives that seek to strengthen artisanal enterprises are underway.

-To build viable responsible small enterprises that support families, communities and local economies, resources and technical assistance needs to be deployed to improve productivity at operations.
+To build viable, fully accountable small enterprises that support families, communities and local economies, resources and technical assistance must be deployed to improve operational performance.

-The story of coloured gemstone mining has, until relatively recently, been a story of artisanal mining.
-The traditional craft of finding, recovering and finishing coloured gemstones has remained unchanged for hundreds of years and continues to provide livelihoods for individuals, families and whole communities the world over.
+The story of coloured gemstone mining has, until relatively recently, been a story of artisanal and small-scale mining.
+The traditional craft of finding and recovering coloured gemstones has remained unchanged for hundreds of years and continues to provide livelihoods for individuals, families and whole communities the world over.

 But times are changing.
-Large-scale mining and big business are beginning to play a role.
-And while it’s important not to overstate the significance of large-scale mining – the impact of mechanisation will always be limited by the geology of gemstone deposits – it is now firmly part of the story, a modern player entering a traditional industry.
+Large-scale mining is beginning to play a role.
+And while it is important not to overstate the significance of large-scale mining – the impact of mechanisation will always be limited by the geology of gemstone deposits – it is now firmly part of the story, a modern player entering a traditional industry.

 These effects may be more or less evident, depending on the mine, the community and the country.
-Yet the entire coloured gemstone mining sector cannot be dismissed because of them, not least because it represents an irreplaceable part of the supply chain for an important and growing industry.
-This sector provides a living for hundreds of thousands of people, generates tax revenues for national governments, and nurtures traditional skills and innovative technologies that transform natural resources into significant economic value.
+The absence of industry-wide data makes it difficult to judge the extent of adverse impacts of mining.
+Certainly, the entire coloured gemstone mining sector cannot be dismissed because of a small number of negative reports, not least because mining represents an irreplaceable part of the supply chain for an important and growing industry.
+This sector provides a living for millions of people, generates tax revenues for national governments, and nurtures traditional skills and innovative technologies that transform natural resources into significant economic value.

-From mine to market, greater transparency is required.
-The mining industry and its supply chain participants need to take time to understand the varied nature of artisanal and small-scale mining, be willing to adjust preconceptions, and be flexible in its approach to developing an agenda that can support this traditional mining sector.
+From mine to market, greater accountability is required.
+The jewellery industry and its supply chain participants need to take time to understand the varied nature of artisanal and small-scale mining, be willing to adjust preconceptions, and be flexible in their approach to developing an agenda that can support this largely traditional mining sector.

-The truth is that one set of standards will not fit all mining businesses.
-The industry needs to find realistic and practical solutions that help both large-scale mines and small artisanal producers meet supply chain goals – in their own ways – and allow them to coexist as harmoniously as possible.
+The truth is that a single standard will not fit all mining businesses.
+The industry needs to find realistic and practical solutions that help both large-scale mines and small artisanal and semi-mechanised producers meet supply chain assurance goals – in their own ways – and allow them to coexist as harmoniously as possible.

 The role of governance and its players

-Acknowledging and respecting the individuality of both small- and large-scale mining within a framework of shared sourcing expectations is challenging.
+Acknowledging and respecting the individuality of both artisanal and small- and large-scale mining within a framework of shared sourcing expectations is challenging.
 Huge in scale and reach, this task also demands a nuanced approach.

-Governments are best placed to regulate ways that give so-called illegal artisanal miners a viable route to formalise their businesses and establish sustainable sourcing and production methods.
+Governments are best placed to regulate in ways that give those informal artisanal and smallscale miners a viable route to formalise their businesses.

-At the same time, large mining companies and industry bodies have a duty to adopt recognised best practices for engagement with artisanal mining.
-International organisations, too, can use their reach to promote innovative ways for artisanal mines to improve sustainability through education and investment.
+At the same time, large mining companies and industry bodies have a duty to adopt recognised best practices for engagement with artisanal and small-scale mining.
+International organisations, too, can use their reach to promote education and investment.

-In the final article in this series, Honing the Sparkle: Governance in Coloured Gemstone Supply Chains, we explore ways miners can be supported by others in the supply chain.
-In the next article, Glimmers in the Shadows: The Complex Web of Coloured Gemstone Trading, we look at what happens to a gemstone after it leaves the mine, and enters the complex web of trading hubs on its journey to a retail customer.
+In the final paper in this series, Letting it Shine: Governance in Coloured Gemstone Supply Chains, we explore ways miners can be supported by others in the supply chain.
+In the next paper, Oceans Apart?
+Conventions, Practices and Perceptions in Coloured Gemstone Trading, we look at what happens to a gemstone after it leaves the mine on its journey to a retail customer.